JumpTheShark/JS_MiMiC_Architecture/README.md

 ### How does it work on paper?

-As realized by architecture name, the application is separated on three logical parts.
+As realized by architecture name, the application is divided into three logical parts.

 1. ***Module*** - an architectural unit, that implements the concrete task, formally named *executive task*. ***Executive task*** - string formed task that represents a description to the technical process in a behavior-driven style.
 These and only these units form all the technical logic part of the program.
 Moreover, according to the architecture, modules are the only objects that changes between different programs, so the programmer needs to use only them to create his project - another code part is crearly defined and automated.